wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 ## Customize Images

 To customize images, such as adding backgrounds, captions or focus, check out [images in Stoplight Flavored Markdown](stoplight-flavored-markdown.md).

+## Image Visibility

+Images that are uploaded to Stoplight via the drag-and-drop method will have a image URL such as: https://stoplight.io/api/v1/projects/cHJqOjI/images/f411rdRcvGA.

+The image URL has the same visibility as the Stoplight project visibility, so images uploaded to a public project will be visible by anyone who has access to the image URL, while images uploaded to internal or private projects will only be visible by users who have access to those projects in Stoplight.

+For private Git repositories that are connected to a public Stoplight project, Stoplight will display a public copy of any images in the repository that are included in a Markdown article or API documentation.
+That way users can view a project's documentation as it was intended without having access to a Stoplight project, and Stoplight users can still use a private Git repository.

+## Limitations

+Stoplight supports uploading images with a file size of up to 15 MB.

+If you have an image in a Git repository that's larger than 15 MB, that image won't be displayed in your Stoplight project.

 ## Next Steps